recipeyak/recipeyak/README.md

 ```

 ### Deploying containers
+> __Caution:__ This is specific to <https://recipeyak.com>'s deployment and will require manual modification to make it work for anything else.

 1. Copy `.env-example` to `.env` and add in the proper configuration variables
-2. Configure OAuth with identity providers (leaving variables undefined will disable a provider)
+2. Configure OAuth with identity providers (leaving CLIENT_ID variables undefined will disable a provider)
 3. Build containers `./build`
 4. Upload containers to registry `./upload`
 5. Deploy containers `./deploy`

 ### Maintenance mode
+> __Caveat:__ This is specific to <https://recipeyak.com>'s deployment and will require manual modification to make it work for anything else.

 Enabling maintenance mode returns a 503 status code with a webpage explaining the site is down for maintenance.

 - Enable `./maintenance_mode on`